mrsonne/hubit/README.md

                             [312.0, 1120.0, 178.0, 3400.0]],
 ```

-From the response we can see the prices for the five parts that comprise the first car and the
-prices for the four part that comprise the second car.
+From the response we can see the prices for the five parts that comprise the first car and the prices for the four parts that comprise the second car.
 The full example illustrates how a second calculation component can be used to calculate the total price for each car.

 `Hubit` can render models and queries.
 In the example below we have rendered the query `cars[0].price` i.e. the price of the car at index 0 using